| Description | Applications

 or as with continuous business form applications, it is left in web

 form and is perforated for later separation into individual sheets.
+Like sheet-fed presses, web-fed presses come in many

 types and sizes.
 Some smaller web presses are capable of printing